Weekly Review of Developments Issued: 04/02/2011Posted in : Weekly Review of Developments on 4 February 2011

 9. Case Law

-NOTE: Case law section essentials this week - the Court of Appeal holds that an employer cannot be held responsible (and the
+NOTE: Case law section essentials this week - the Court of Appeal holds that an employer cannot be held responsible (and the dismissal cannot be unfair) for a decision taken in ignorance of facts that were known to others within the

 Already a subscriber?